 Running Wild is a Southern Moreton Bay Islands based not-for-profit, focused on providing social services for our community.
 We exist to support individuals and other local organisations, together helping to create a positive community for all.

 Tired of hearing negative talk about young people on the islands – “haven’t they got anything better to do”, “why don’t they go fishing or something” and “in my day”, Running Wild was founded in 2013 to highlight a positive youth profile in our community.

-Since then, programs have expanded to support families, the long-term unemployed, and other people in need, through direct programs as well as the creation of social enterprises designed to build a circular economy for our islands.
+Since then, programs have expanded to support families, the long-term unemployed, and other people in need, through direct training and employment programs as well as the creation of social enterprises designed to build a circular economy for our islands.
 We believe we achieve our best results working with other community organisations to make change happen together.

 Social enterprises are businesses that trade to intentionally tackle social problems, improve communities, help people access employment and training, or help the environment.
 In Queensland, there are hundreds of social enterprises operating all over the state, and we run three here on the islands.

 Operating these social enterprises, Running Wild has been able to create nine jobs that didn’t exist before on the islands, and every cent of income goes back into achieving the objectives of the social enterprise, or helps support Running Wild’s overall mission to provide support services for the islands.

 This area has been one of Running Wild’s most successful and rewarding contributions to our community.

 We started facilitating Work for the Dole in 2015, but the mainstay has been the Work Skills Traineeships under the Queensland Government’s Skilling Queenslanders for Work program.
 Running since 2017, this program won Best Community Training Initiative of the Year at the Queensland Training Awards 2018.
 Most recently we have run Conservation Cadetships to support people with disabilities from the islands into further employment.